|4||King's Lynn, England|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Manchester air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Manchester air is currently 0 times above the WHO annual air quality guideline value

 Good 39 US AQI